TheBigSasha/tbsui-ssr/README.md

 ## Customization

 Override default scss variables to style the library!
-If you want to use default values, import [`tbsui-ssr/dist/assets/default-values.css`](https://github.com/TheBigSasha/tbsui-ssr/blob/f31a508401cd2fc98e6ed64dfa9ac28320da94ac/src/lib/styles/variables/default-variables.scss)
+If you want to use default values, import `default-values.scss`

 ## Installation